riishabhraj/job-recommendation-api/README.md

 # Error Handling
 The service implements error handling for:

+- **Invalid Requests**:
-• Invalid Requests: Returns a 400 Bad Request response for missing or malformed user profile data.
+  Returns a 400 Bad Request response for missing or malformed user profile data.

+- **Database Errors**:
-• Database Errors: Logs errors and returns a 500 Internal Server Error response if there are issues connecting to or querying the database.
+  Logs errors and returns a 500 Internal Server Error response if there are issues connecting to or querying the database.

+- **No Matches Found**:
-• No Matches Found: If no jobs match the user profile, the service responds with a friendly message indicating no recommendations are available.
+  If no jobs match the user profile, the service responds with a friendly message indicating no recommendations are available.

 # Future Enhancements
 Potential future improvements to the service:

+- **Advanced Matching**:
-• Advanced Matching: Implement a machine learning model to improve recommendation quality.
+  Implement a machine learning model to improve recommendation quality.

+- **User Feedback**:
-• User Feedback: Allow users to rate job recommendations to improve future suggestions.
+  Allow users to rate job recommendations to improve future suggestions.

+- **Pagination**:
-• Pagination: Add pagination to the API response to handle larger datasets.
+  Add pagination to the API response to handle larger datasets.

 # License
 This project is open-source and free to use.